Crash-Bandicode/Tasks/README.md

 The tasks are well annotated within the notebook, so I will refrain from repeating that information too much here.

 # Task 1
-The first was task successful in generating a dictionary with accompanying valiues for each unique element's number of appearances in a given list.
+The first was task successful in generating a dictionary with accompanying values for each unique element's number of appearances in a given list.
 The final function was dynamic enough to deal with any list given to it, and withstood a series of tests run with a variety of element types.

 # Task 2
 The second task succeeded in taking two variables: k = Number of Dice, and n = Number of Rolls and was able to generate an aarray of outcomes.
 I then used the funcion from the first task to display the array in a dictionary of elements.
 The variables can be changed to simulate different scenarios regarding different numbers of dice and rolls.